anthonyjfio/metalwork/src/blog/whatismetalwork.md

 ---
 title: What is Metalwork?
-template: post.jade
+layout: post.jade
 date: 2015-07-16
 collection: blog
 ---

 Metalwork is a built-out Metalsmith blog that works.

 Metalwork is built using Node.js, Jade, Framework.css, and served using Koa.js.
-It uses the following Metalsmith plugins: metalsmith-collections, metalsmith-permalinks, metalsmith-markdown, metalsmith-templates, and metalsmith-beautify.
+It uses the following Metalsmith plugins: metalsmith-collections, metalsmith-permalinks, metalsmith-markdown, metalsmith-layouts, and metalsmith-beautify.

 You can view the code at [Gitlab](//gitlab.com/ev/metalwork/)